cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 {% maincolumn 'images/2021-04-10/x-ray-pen-marks.png' 'From [Google&#39;s AI Explanations Whitepaper](https://storage.googleapis.com/cloud-ai-whitepapers/AI%20Explainability%20Whitepaper.pdf)'%}

 # Should we be concerned that deep "learning" is not "understanding"?

-Mitchell asks the following question in her book:
+{% newthought 'Mitchell asks'%} the following question in her book:

 {% epigraph "but the question remains: Will the fact that these systems lack humanlike understanding inevitably render them fragile, unreliable, and vulnerable to attacks?
 And how should this factor into our decisions about applying AI systems in the real world?"
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 Until we achieve humanlike understanding, we should be concerned that neural networks do not generalize well.

 Does it mean we need to stop using neural networks until then?
 No.

 {% epigraph "I think the most worrisome aspect of AI systems in the short term is that we will give them too much autonomy without being fully aware of their limitations and vulnerabilities."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 Deep learning has successfully improved our lives.
 It's "just" a matter of understanding its limitations, applying it judiciously, for the tasks that it's well suited.

 To do that we need to educate the general public and, more importantly, the technical community.
 Too often we hype the next "AI has achieved humanlike performance in (some task here)", when in fact we should say "under these specific circumstances, for this specific application, AI has performed well".

+# Source code for the experiments

+{% newthought 'The source code'%} for the experiments described here is on [this GitHub repository](https://github.com/fau-masters-collected-works-cgarbin/machine-learning-but-not-understanding).
+It uses small pictures to run quickly on a regular computer.

+Feel free to modify the pictures, the neural network model, and other parameters that affect the results.

+But remember that when the results improve, it's not the neural network that is learning more all of a sudden. _You_ are improving it.

+{% epigraph "Because of the open-ended nature of designing these networks, in general it is not possible to automatically set all the parameters and designs, even with automated search.
+Often it takes a kind of cabalistic knowledge that students of machine learning gain both from their apprenticeships with experts and from hard-won experience."
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}